Sustainable Supply Chain

 - Fabric is shipped to my Oregon studio from Colorado.

-- Fabric is cut and sewn into clothing in my small studio.
+- Fabric is cut and sewn into clothing in my studio.

 - The final step; garments are folded, packaged up, and shipped out into the world.